 However, they aren’t our only challenge.
 For all of their achievements, the world’s rich democratic countries have progressed unevenly toward the good society.
 These twenty or so nations are similar to one another in some of their institutions and policies, but they also vary quite a bit.
 And while it isn’t always easy to spot in the charts we’ve looked at here, they differ significantly on an array of outcomes.

-What, according to these countries’ experience, is the configuration of institutions and policies most conducive to human flourishing?21
+Another key challenge, then, is to use these countries’ experiences to identify the configuration of institutions and policies most conducive to human flourishing and continued progress.22

 - Angus Maddison, Contours of the World Economy, 1-2030 AD, Oxford University Press, 2007. ↩